Cracking the code: Understanding the UAE’s unique hiring benchmarks

 Women empowerment has been a key focus area for the UAE, led by the efforts of the government and the Gender Balance Council, and strongly supported by the nation’s private sector.
 In 2020, the UAE issued a federal law ensuring equal pay for men and women in the private sector.
 In addition to this, the UAE has also been a leader in women’s representation in parliament.

 As such, the UAE is one of the rare regions in the world still witnessing an increasing number of women in the workplace.
-According to The Talent Enterprise and based on data from the World Bank, the UAE has a current female labour force participation of 55 percent, as compared to 47 percent a decade ago, resulting in a significant increase in women in the workforce during this time.
+According to Mercer Talent Enterprise and based on data from the World Bank, the UAE has a current female labor force participation of 55 percent, as compared to 47 percent a decade ago, resulting in a significant increase in women in the workforce during this time.

 This is clearly visible today, as the country prepares to host COP28, the biggest climate conference in the world.
 Over 65 percent of roles within the COP28 leadership team, and 50 percent of positions in the management team, are held by Emirati women.